ahmadao2214/gql.tada/website/guides/typed-documents.md

-If we’re using TypeScript on the client-side and have a set of GraphQL documents that we may execute against our schema, we can only know the documents’ result types by looking comparing them to the schema.
+If we’re using TypeScript on the client-side and have a set of GraphQL documents that we may execute against our schema, we can only know the documents’ result types by comparing them to the schema.

 In GraphQL, this is often done ahead of time in with “Type Generation”.